- Stunning location with white sand beach and views across Pantar Strait

 - Small, intimate getaway with only eight eco-bungalows

-- Diverse dive sites including plummeting walls, vibrant reefs, and muck and rubble slopes
+- Dive sites plummeting walls, vibrant reefs, and muck and rubble slopes

 Tucked away on a sublime beach at the tip of Pantar Island, Alor Divers combines exhilarating diving with beautiful accommodation and warm, personalised service.
 Once accessible only by liveaboard, guests now have the opportunity to explore this little-known region of Indonesia, known for its pristine coral gardens, wonderful macro wildlife, and exciting encounters with hammerhead sharks.
 When you aren’t out exploring, slip into toes-in-the-sand relaxation and enjoy the spectacular views amid swaying palms and a laid back divers lodge atmosphere.
 With just sixteen guests on-site, family-style meals, and daily group activities, this place feels less like a resort and more like a basecamp for intrepid, fun-loving divers.